vixie/cron/Documentation/Features.md

 ### Other Crons

-- may require you have to kill & restart the daemon.
+- May require you have to kill & restart the daemon.

-- may unnecessarily read & parse the config continuously.
+- May unnecessarily read & parse the config continuously.

 <br>
 <br>